Dr & Mrs J D Olav Kerr Charitable Trust No 2

 Overview

 The Dr & Mrs J D Olav Kerr Charitable Trust No 2 was established in 1986 (registered SC017469 with OSCR) by Dr John Duke Olav Kerr, a prominent Glasgow cardiac physician, and his wife Jenny.
-Dr Kerr was an outstanding teaching physician at the Western Infirmary who served as a lieutenant colonel in the RAMC during wartime.
+Dr Kerr was a consultant physician at the Western Infirmary who served as a lieutenant colonel in the RAMC during wartime, in charge of a medical division of a general hospital.
 The trust operates with widely drawn charitable objectives, giving trustees significant discretion in selecting recipients.
 Historically, the trust has focused donations on military charities, medical charities, and youth organisations.
-The trust is administered by the Glasgow law firm Shepherd & Wedderburn LLP.
-The trust's income has averaged approximately £50,000 annually, with grants distributed based on trustee discretion at their May meeting.
-The trust's legacy includes funding the establishment of the Dr Olav Kerr Chair in Palliative Medicine in 1995.
+The trust is administered by the Glasgow law firm Shepherd & Wedderburn LLP, with trustee decisions made at their May meeting following an April application deadline.

 Funding Priorities